 The disadvantage of this laptop is its SSD memory size.
 It can only store 256 GB of data, which might get filled quickly with the larger files that graphic design programs can create.
 However, you can easily extend its memory with an external disk or cloud storage.

-4. ASUS VivoBook 15 Budget Laptop
+4. ASUS VivoBook 15 Budget Graphic Design Laptop

 You know that feeling when you’re rushing to the meeting, and you find out your laptop battery is almost drained?
 Vivos’ feature of charging the battery to 60% in 49 minutes makes this inconvenience a thing of the past.

-Moving to the last low-priced laptop option.
+We are moving to the last low-priced laptop option.

 5. Lenovo IdeaPad 3 Pocket-Friendly Touchscreen Laptop